daithioc95/MS3/README.md

 - Heroku
   - Heroku is used to deploy and host the website.
 - Werkzeug
-  - Used to securely encrypt and stored passwords.
+  - Used to securely encrypt and store passwords.
 - Materialize was used throughout the website to easily implement attractive and consistent designs.
 The Materialize Grid System was implemented throughout.
   - Navbar
   - Carousel
   - Forms
   - icons
 - Font Awesome
-  - Font Awesome was used for the favourite star animation
+  - Font Awesome was used for the favourite star animation and range of other icons mentioned in the credits section.
 - Balsamiq
   - Used in the design process for wireframes.
 - Pxhere, Pexels, Unsplash, Wikipedia